-As we head into summer, a little heated debate broke out over Zoom about the best time of year to visit New Zealand.
-Don’t worry, no punches were virtually thrown!
+As we head into the winter once more, a small debate broke out amongst the team about the seasons in New Zealand and the best time to visit NZ.
 There were some strong opinions though about the best time to visit New Zealand.
 The skiers and snowboarders amongst the team were fighting hard for winter but the sun worshippers put up a pretty good argument for the summer months.
 With no conclusion in sight, we thought we’d put forth our arguments for each of the seasons and put it to a vote – seems to be the way to get things done these days!

 The seasons in New Zealand

 The first thing to agree on before we move forward is clarifying the exact months that make up each season as this often causes a bit of a stir as well.
 As the author of this post, my two cents would be that spring only truly starts when the clocks ‘spring’ forward at the end of September, however, I was overruled!
 Here are the ‘official’ seasons from the Met Office:

 - Summer – December to February

 When is the best time of the year to visit New Zealand?